-Rick and Morty is a science fiction animation for an adult audience.
+Season 4 of Rick and Morty is coming.
+As you probably know, Rick and Morty is a science fiction animation for an adult audience.
 The whole show is satirical and cynical.
 It’s described as a dark comedy that makes complete sense.
-Rick and Morty takes seriously dark and solemn topics and jokes about them.
+Rick and Morty take seriously dark and solemn topics and jokes about them.
 It’s a show that will make you laugh about the universe is meaningless, about not understanding your own mind, and about the crippling existential crisis’.
 It’s not exactly what I would call feel-good family entertainment, but it’s still fantastic.
 Not to mention, it has a cult following.

 Here are some remixes for your viewing pleasure and your Rick and Morty withdrawals.

 ‘Get Your Sh*t Together’ by RoyishGoodLooks.

 [Profanity Warning] Let’s start with ‘Get Your Sh*t Together’ by RoyishGoodLooks.
 This song somewhat encompasses the cynical nature of the show and discusses needed to get your sh*t together as the title suggests.
 It takes its lyrics from quotes within the episode, “Big Trouble in Little Sanchez”, (Season 2, Episode 7).
 Adding this to music, they have a rather cheerful song with a rather pessimistic message.
 They did a good job of matching the lyrics with the added beat.
 Combined, it’s a song with a wonderful flow to make a toe-tapping tune.

 “I’m Mr. Meeseeks” by RoyishGoodLooks.